-Your coverage is provided through a contract with your current employer or former employer.
+Your coverage is provided through a contract with your current employer or former employer or union.
+Please contact the employer's or union's benefits administrator for information about your plan premium.

 In some situations, your plan premium could be less